j8r/clicr/README.md

   puts ex
   exit case ex.cause.to_s
   when "help" then 0
-  when "no_argument", "unknown_option", "unknown_command_variable" then 1
+  when "argument_required", "unknown_option", "unknown_command_variable" then 1
   else 1
   end
 end